A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Basics of apparent viscosity and review of recent works

 The apparent viscosity is mainly dependent on the \emph{volume fraction}~$\phi$

 of the particle phase, where~$V_{\text{particle}}$ and~$V_{\text{fluid}}$ denote the volumes of the particle and fluid phase, respectively.
 The volume fraction is sometimes called packing fraction as well.
-From experiments\cite{1997_Gondret} it is well-known that the relative viscosity monotonously increases with increasing volume fraction and exhibits a singular behavior at a value~$\phi<1$.
-The point where the relative viscosity diverges is commonly denoted as the \emph{maximum packing fraction}~$\phi_c$.
-By experiment, it has been found that for monodisperse suspensions~$\phi_c$ coincides with the so-called \emph{random close packing} state of the suspension which equals
+From experiments it is well known that the relative viscosity monotonously increases with increasing volume fraction and exhibits a singular behavior at a value~$\phi<1$.
+The point where the relative viscosity diverges is commonly denoted as the \emph{maximum packing fraction}~$\varphi_T$ the value of which is not unique but a function of size distribution and flow conditions (\cite{2001_Dames}).
+For monodisperse systems, where one denotes the specific value of $\varphi_T$ as the monodisperse maximum packing fraction~$\varphi_c$, experiments yield maximum packing fractions of 0.605 (\cite{1961_McGeary,1971_Chong}), 0.55-0.71 (\cite{1992_Shapiro}) or 0.63 (\cite{2001_Dames}).
+At low shear rate, it is frequently suggested that~$\varphi_c$ can be identified with random close packing,~$\varphi_c\approx0.64$ for spheres (\cite{2004_Pabst}).

-for spheres (see~\cite{2004_Pabst}).
-A value for the maximum packing fraction of course also exists in the case of polydisperse systems but differs from the monodisperse case in general.
 We will propose a model for the polydisperse maximum packing fraction in \abschnitt{sec:Packungsdichte}.
-Suspensions having a fixed particle size distribution but a variable volume fraction of the particle phase behave quantitatively similar to the monodisperse suspension described above.
-The quantitative changes concern the maximum packing fraction~$\phi_c$ and the slope of the curve~$\eta_r=\eta_r(\phi)$.
-These effects have been examined systematically in~\cite{1999_Luckham}, see \bild{fig:1999_Luckham_01}.

-Therein the relative viscosity is depicted as a function of the volume fraction for three distributions of various width.
-Two trends can be observed.
-On the one hand, the viscosity of a polydisperse system with a broad size distribution always lies below the viscosity of a system with a narrow distribution, thus below the viscosity of a monodisperse system as well (see also~\cite{1997_Gondret,1997_Greenwood,2001_He}).
-On the other hand, the maximum packing fraction increases with increasing polydispersity, that is with the broadening of the particle size distribution.
-As already mentioned, the fundamental work on the apparent viscosity of disperse systems has been written by \Einstein (see~\cite{1906_Einstein}, correction~\cite{1911_Einstein}).
-Therein, the \Stokes equation

-is solved in a three-dimensional dilatational flow around a spherical particle at rest.
+As already mentioned, the fundamental work on the apparent viscosity of disperse systems has been contributed by \cite{1906_Einstein} (erratum~\cite{1911_Einstein}).
+Therein, the \Stokes equation is solved in a three-dimensional dilatational flow around a spherical particle at rest.
 Afterwards, the solution is transferred to the case of a suspension with a finite number of particles (volume fraction~$\phi$).
 The dissipation change due to the presence of the particles leads to the well-known \Einstein relation